cedardb/docs/content/references/functions/system_stats.md

 `pg_sys_cpu_info`
 : Information on the CPU.
 Fields `processor_type`, `logical_processor`, and `cpu_type`
-are stubbed for compatiblity and always return `NULL`.
+are stubbed for compatibility and always return `NULL`.

 `pg_sys_cpu_usage_info`
 : Information on CPU usage.
 Values are a percentage of time spent by CPUs for all operations, divided by type of CPU operation.